aaron-h6665/final-project/README.md

 ## We had to option to explore whatever paradigm we wanted.
 I chose Attacks, and specifically a basic differential cryptanalysis attack.

 This repository contains the code that I have submitted for Phase Three of my Computer Science Class of Cryptography.
-The main file is the Jupyter Notebook that contains the tutor ial that I created for the interactive code demo, our final project.
+The main file is the Jupyter Notebook (differential_cryptanalysis.ipynb) that contains the tutorial that I created for the interactive code demo, our final project.
 There are a few images that I have used as well in this repository.

 ## How to tweak this project for your own uses